-We have a veterinarian and personnel on duty six days a week who are trained and equipped to handle any urgent care your pet needs.
+We have a veterinarian and personnel on duty five days a week who are trained and equipped to handle any urgent care your pet needs.
 Below is a list of some of the signs indicating your pet may require immediate veterinary care.
 The bottom line is that ANY concern about your pet's health warrants, at minimum, a call to your veterinarian.
 If you ever feel that your pet needs emergency treatment do not hesitate to call us right away.
 We do urge you to call us prior to your arrival so that we are better prepared to assist you and your pet immediately.

 - Severe bleeding or bleeding that doesn't stop within five minutes